sana-ccrc/PyEarthTools/packages/nci_site_archive/README.md

 ```

-However, as this is a registered archive within `edit.data`, `edit_archive_NCI` doesn't need to be manually imported.
+However, as this is a registered archive within `pyearthtools.data`, `site_archive_NCI` doesn't need to be manually imported.